wsaada19/CommunityQuests/README.md

     experience: 100
     money: 1000 # You must have Vault and an Economy plugin installed for this to work
     commands:
-        - give %player% stick 15 # player will be replaced with the name of the player receiving the reward.
+        - give %player% stick 15 # %player% will be replaced with the name of the player receiving the reward.
     items:
         - material: DIAMOND_SWORD
           amount: 1